-The majority of Jamaica's resident birds occur across the island in suitable habitats and no species is endemic tož Cockpit Country.
-It is, however, the stronghold of the endemic Black-billed Parrot (Amazona agilis) and is the only region on the island where both species of endemic Amazona parrots occur sympatrically in significant numbers.
-The mid-elevation wet limestone forest of Cockpit Country is recognized as particularly important habitat for the endemic Ring-tailed Pigeon (Columba caribaea), Crested Quail Dove (Geotrygon versicolor) and Blue Mountain Vireo (Vireo osburni) (Raffaele et al. 1998).
-The Jamaican Blackbird (Nesopsar nigerrimus), considered by many Jamaican ornithologists to be the most endangered of endemic landbirds, occurs in isolated pockets of Cockpit Country, most notably in bottom lands and areas of high relative humidity.
-The Golden Swallow (Tachycineta euchrysea), an endemic sub-species, whose historical range included the Blue Mountains and central highlands, was last reported with certainty in 1989 in the Cockpit Country (Raffaele et al. 1989).
+The majority of Jamaica's resident birds occur across the island in suitable habitats and no species is restricted entirely to Cockpit Country.
+It is, however, the stronghold of the endemic Black-billed Parrot (Amazona agilis; IUCN Vulnerable) and is the main region on the island where both species of endemic Amazona parrots occur sympatrically in significant numbers.
+The mid-elevation wet limestone forest of Cockpit Country also is recognized as important habitat for the endemic Ring-tailed Pigeon (Patagioenas caribaea; Vulnerable), Crested Quail-Dove (Geotrygon versicolor; Vulnerable) and Blue Mountain Vireo (Vireo osburni; Near-Threatened).
+The Endangered Jamaican Blackbird (Nesopsar nigerrimus), locally known as "Wild Pine Sargeant", occurs in isolated pockets of Cockpit Country, most notably in areas of highest rainfall and humidity.
+The last probable records in Jamaica of the Golden Swallow (Tachycineta euchrysea), an endemic sub-species (Critically Endangered, Probably Extinct [IUCN 2014]), were in Cockpit Country in the early 1980s (Graves 2013).

-Jamaica's endemic avifauna is associated most frequently with native habitat.
+Jamaica's endemic avifauna is associated most frequently with native habitat (Lack 1976).
 Over 60% of endemic species are rare or absent in open disturbed areas, and about 30% utilize well-developed forests during the nesting season (Draft National Biodiversity Strategy 1999).
 Several species that nest in mid- and late-successional forest, however, extend their range into the lowlands and secondary-growth habitats during the winter months (outside the breeding season).
 This pattern is pronounced in the resident Plain Pigeon (Columba inornata), Greater Antillean Elaenia (Elaenia fallax) and Rufous-throated Solitaire (Myadestes genibarbis).